fico-xpress/BikeRebalancingProblem/README.md

     2. BrpUtils.h, which contains some functions that all 6 of the problem-files call.
             These include data-reading and data-writing operations, numerical operations, etc.

-Finally, there are the Makefiles to compile and execute the .cpp code
+Finally, there are the Makefiles to compile the .cpp code